 Fortunately, there are ways that businesses can maximize their impact in the employment space and stand out from the vigorous completion to attract and secure top talent.
 Although it’s not easy to penetrate this tight market, knowledgeable CPA recruiters know the best practices that will help you shine.

-Here, you’ll learn about the benefits of partnering with a financial recruitment agency who specializes in finding CPA talent, like VALiNTRYfinancial.
+Here, you’ll learn about the benefits of partnering with a financial recruitment agency that specializes in finding CPA talent, like VALiNTRYcpa.

 Why You Should Work with a CPA Recruiter

-“Whether you’re hiring for a temporary or permanent role in your organization, it’s critical that you find a candidate who matches your precise needs to fill your CPA vacancy,” says Joe DiGennaro, National Sales Manager, CPA Division, at VALiNTRYfinancial.
+“Whether you’re hiring for a temporary or permanent role in your organization, it’s critical that you find a candidate who matches your precise needs to fill your CPA vacancy,” says Joe DiGennaro, Placement Executive at VALiNTRYcpa.

 An experienced financial recruiting firm will be able to help match your desired skill set and job description with a CPA candidate resume that will meet your needs completely.